 The program is based on knowledge of child development and providing a safe, nurturing and challenging environment for the child to explore.
 The opportunity for hands-on experiences and the availability of expanded opportunities in languages, music, art, library, and physical activity greatly enhance the classroom environment.

 The second grade curriculum provides opportunities for integration across subject areas.
-For example, their study of family, immigration, and migration integrates the following areas:
+For example, their study of families today and in the past integrates the following areas:

-- Science – Developing maps to represent land and bodies of water in an area.
+- Science – Reading and developing maps to represent land and bodies of water in an area.

 - Social Studies – Tracing family history through the use of primary and secondary sources including photographs, interviews and documents.

-- Mathematics – Reading graphs and statistics regarding immigration data as well as placing relevant dates on timelines of events.
+- Mathematics – Placing relevant dates on timelines of events.